Vvslaxman/CodeAntAI_assg/README.md

 └── README.md
 ```

-## Framer Motion Integrated - mainly at Signup page at various components including CodeAnt AI logo and other Signup options too
+## Framer Motion Integrated - mainly in Signup page at various components including CodeAnt AI logo and other Signup options too

 ## Contributing
 1. Fork the repository.